AlexDXB/online-store-JS/README.md

 Responsive HTML CSS JS E-commerce website project.
-Used LavaScript to create slider and modal window to buy product.
+Used JavaScript to create slider and modal window to buy product.